 "It's a hand up.
 Not a hand out."missionbelt.com

-Mission Belt offers no-hole leather and nylon belts for men, women, and children in a range of colors.
+Mission Belt offers no-hole leather, nylon, and canvas belts for men, women, and children in a range of colors.

 The Mission Belt’s trademark no-hole design features a ratchet buckle system that adjusts in quarter-inch intervals, similar to zip ties, rather than the one-inch increments found on traditional belts.
 The company leapt to prominence when its founders appeared on Shark Tank and walked away with a $50,000 investment from billionaire investor Daymond John in return for 37.5-percent ownership of the company.